sweKibagendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes owner of hello file to betty 4-empty - creates an empty file
-5-execute - adds execute permission to owner
+5-execute - adds execute permission to owner 6-multiple_permissions - adds execution permission to owner and groups and read to other users